1. New LabVIEW 2015 Features

 The LabVIEW FPGA Module 8.5 includes new IP in the FPGA palette as well as enhanced existing IP for improved resource use on the FPGA.

-Control – Included in the LabVIEW PID and Fuzzy Logic Toolkit, the proportional integral derivative (PID) block in FPGA now works with multiple channels, so you can input an array of channels into the same PID logic on the FPGA.
+- Control: Included in the LabVIEW PID and Fuzzy Logic Toolkit, the PID block in FPGA now works with multiple channels, so you can input an array of channels into the same PID logic on the FPGA.
 This enhancement is especially important for high-channel-count applications.
-The number of possible channels rose from 8 to 256 for a 1M gate target.
+The number of possible channels rose from eight to 256 for a 1M gate target.
 Additionally, the single-channel benchmark is three times faster and uses almost 20 percent fewer FPGA resources.

 Modularity and Code Reuse Features

-Enhanced feedback node – Place a feedback node anywhere in a block diagram to escape the context of a loop.
-Feedback nodes can be useful for state storage or pipelining and now work anywhere, including subVIs.
+- Enhanced Feedback Node: Place a Feedback Node anywhere in a block diagram to escape the context of a loop.
+A Feedback Node can be useful for state storage or pipelining and now works anywhere, including subVIs.